svaiter/LoCoRe/README.md

 LoCoRe is a Python module dedicated to low complexity regularizations, such as sparse regularizations or low rank priors.
 It includes procedures to compute solutions of these regularizations and identifiability criterions.

+*This work is in progress and should not be used in the current form*.
+Please see TODO.org for the missing part.

 ## Installation

 This package uses distutils, which is the default way of installing